 Businesses that applied were able to receive grants of up to $75,000, depending on their number of employees.
 A portion of the grant money is reserved for nonprofits.

-All but a few hundred thousand dollars ear-marked for nonprofits has been awarded.
+All but a few hundred thousand dollars ear-marked for nonprofits is spoken for already.
 All the money is expected to be distributed by Sep.
 30, but it won’t be nearly enough to satisfy all those who applied.

 LiftFund, which is administering the grants on behalf of the city, says it originally received 3,137 applications, requesting a total of $118 million.